 As an alternative to taking your benefits as a lump sum when you retire, you have the option of transferring your account balance across to our Pension product.
 This allows you to continue to invest your money and use the balance to provide you with a regular income.
 If you are aged 60 or over, there is no tax on the regular payments you receive from your Pension account.
 Additionally, where a pension member has met a condition of release of preserved benefits the income earned within the pension is not taxed.

-Our Pension is also available to members who are still working, but have reached the preservation age, (refer to the table above).
+Our Pension is also available to members who are still working, but have reached age 60.
 Known as a “Transition to Retirement” Pension, this option allows you to transfer any of your Preserved account balance with Australian Food Super to our Pension product and receive a regular income while you are still working.
 Annual minimum and maximum payment amounts may apply to a pension.
+For more information regarding Transition to Retirement Pensions, please read our fact sheet.

 Special grounds for super access